 Top Five Bloodlines Characters

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with the contemporaries of the 1993 Marvel Annuals, the 1993 DC Annuals, which created new characters for their Bloodlines crossover (aliens were attacking humans, and every once in awhile would awaken powers in the human rather than kill him/her).
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with the contemporaries of the 1993 Marvel Annuals, the 1993 DC Annuals, which created new characters for their Bloodlines crossover (aliens were attacking humans, and every once in awhile would awaken powers in the human rather than kill him/her).

 For whatever reason, the Bloodlines characters ended up being a lot better than the characters created for Marvel’s Annuals, so the top five will be a lot tougher to determine…